jpung/finance-logic-js/README.md

 * balloonDate (optional): the date a balloon payment will be made.
 This date will be forced to earliest corresponding payment date.
 This date will be ignored if it is greater than the term (months) of the loan.
-* balloonPercent: The percentage of the principal amount that will be used as the balloon value
+* balloonPercent(required): The percentage of the principal amount that will be used as the balloon value

 The return object contains an array, with each array element containing the following fields:
 * paymentNumber - the number for a payment